 No deposit required.

 Full booking balance is due on the day of arrival in cash.
-We accept USD or Euros.
+We currently only accept Euros.
 You can look up the current exchange rates on the following homepage: www.cadeca.cu/en

 If you prefer partial or full payment in advance, you can contact us to do a bank transfer.